HubSpot CMS overview

 - Building templates as part of a theme and using theme-level CSS, including theme fields, to do the majority of styling within a template.
 This’ll make it easy for content creators to make global and local style changes in a consistent way without needing to get into editing CSS.

-- Using modules (more in the next section on this) for the majority of components on your page, which allows them to be rearranged and reused across a website.
+- Using modules for the majority of components on your page, which allows them to be rearranged and reused across a website.
 Learn more about modules below.

 - Using drag-and-drop areas where possible for core page content, especially on internal pages.
 Drag-and-drop areas let you set a default layout for the modules that comprise a page but give marketers flexibility to edit layout and style independently.